davidwerbrouck/wizard/README.md

 # Size and Colors

-To change the size of the wizard globaly, edit #main-size in style.scss.
+To change the size of the wizard globaly, edit $main-size in style.scss.

 ```
 $main-size: 34px;